billryan/algorithm-exercise/en/basics_sorting/quick_sort.md

 Having analyzed three implementations of quick sort, we may grasp one key difference between *quick sort* and *merge sort* :

 1. Merge sort divides the original array into two sub-arrays, and merges the sorted sub-arrays to form a totally ordered one.
 In this case, recursion happens before processing(merging) the whole array.
 2. Quick sort divides the original array into two sub-arrays, and then sort them.
-The whole array is ordered as soon as the sub-arrays get sorted.
+The whole array is sorted as soon as the sub-arrays get sorted.
 In this case, recursion happens after processing(partition) the whole array.

 Robert Sedgewick's presentation on [quick sort](http://algs4.cs.princeton.edu/23quicksort/) is strongly recommended.